osohq/oso/docs/content/any/guides/data_filtering/index.md

 allowed in policies that want to use data filtering.
 Numeric comparisons with the `<` `>` `<=` and `>=` are not currently supported either.

-Relations only support matching on a single field.
-For example, relating a `Student` to their classmates with matching `school_id` and `homeroom_id` fields isn't currently possible.
+The new data filtering backend doesn't support queries where a given resource occurs more than once, so direct or indirect relations from a type to itself are currently unsupported.
+This limitation will be removed in an upcoming release.